 Treatment at a podiatrist's office will likely involve debridement, or trimming down and removing debris and the dying nail.
 This will help decrease the thickness of the nail and relieve discomfort that may be occurring with shoe wear.
 Debridement may also increase the effectiveness of topical treatments.
 Oral antifungal medications and/or prescription strength topical treatments may also be prescribed.
 Other new fungal nail treatments are emerging, including laser treatment which recently received FDA approval.

 Toenail fungus does tend to be a recurring problem, even after successful treatment.
 For this reason it is recommended to take preventative measures such as using antifungal shoe sprays and powders to keep feet dry and decrease the chance of skin and nail fungal infection.
-It may also be helpful to seek treatment at the first signs of nail changes, such as discoloration or thickening.
+Topical nail products such as nail polishes or lacquers with antifungal ingredients may also help decrease the recurrence of infection.
+It's also helpful to seek treatment at the first signs of nail changes, such as discoloration or thickening.

 Mozena, DPM, John D. and Mitnick, DPM, Joshua P. "Emerging Concepts In Treating Onychomycosis".
 Podiatry Today.
 Oct.
 2009; 22(10):46-51.